 - 3-201.
+Maintenance of docket. - 3-202.
+Imposition of fines, penalties, and costs. - 3-203.
+Disposition and report of fines, penalties, and costs. - 3-204.
+Contempt of court. - 3-205.
+Trial and disposition of cases. - 3-201.
 Maintenance of docket.

-- 3-202.
-Imposition of penalties, and costs.

-- 3-203.
-Disposition and report of fines, penalties, and costs.

-- 3-204.
-Contempt of court.

-- 3-205.
-Trial and disposition of cases.

-- 3-201.
-Maintenance of docket.
 The town judge shall keep a complete docket of all matters coming before him in his judicial capacity.
-The docket shall include for each defendant such information as his name; warrant and/or summons numbers; alleged offense; disposition; fines and costs imposed and whether collected; whether committed to workhouse; and all other information that may be relevant.
-(1974 Code, § 1-502)

-- 3-202.
-Imposition of penalties, and costs.
-All penalties and costs shall be imposed and recorded by the town judge on the town court docket in open court.
+The docket shall include for each defendant such information as his name; warrant and/or summons numbers; alleged offense; disposition; fines, penalties, and costs imposed and whether collected, and all other information that may be relevant.
+(1998 Code, § 3-201, modified) - 3-202.
+Imposition of fines, penalties, and costs.
+All fines, penalties and costs shall be imposed and recorded by the town judge on the town court docket in open court.

-In all cases heard and determined by him, the town judge shall impose court costs in the amount of forty-seven dollars and fifty cents (\$47.50).
+The court cost to be used by the town judge in assessing the bill of costs in cases in the town court shall be one hundred dollars (\$100.00), including the state litigation taxes.
+Such court cost shall be in addition to any special court costs that may be assessed under the provisions of the municipal charter.
 One dollar (\$1.00) of the court costs shall be forwarded by the court clerk to the state treasurer to be used by the administrative office of the courts for training and continuing education courses for municipal court judges and municipal court clerks.
+(1998 Code, § 3-202, as amended by Ord. #243, May 2005, modified)

 - 3-203.
 Disposition and report of fines, penalties, and costs.
 All funds coming into the hands of the town judge in the form of fines, penalties, costs, and forfeitures shall be recorded by him and paid over daily to the town.
-At the end of each month he shall submit to the board of mayor and aldermen a report accounting for the collection or non-collection of all fines and costs imposed by his court during the current month and to date for the current fiscal year.
-(1974 Code, § 1-511) - 3-204.
+At the end of each month he shall submit to the board of mayor and aldermen a report accounting for the collection or non-collection of all fines, penalties, and costs imposed by his court during the current month and to date for the current fiscal year.
+(1998 Code, § 3-203) - 3-204.
 Contempt of court.
-Contempt of court is punishable by a fine of fifty dollars (\$50.00), or such lesser amount as may be imposed in the judge's discretion. - 3-205.
+Contempt of court is punishable by a fine of fifty dollars (\$50.00) or such lesser amount as may be imposed in the judge's discretion.

+3-205.
 Trial and disposition of cases.
 Every person charged with violating a municipal ordinance shall be entitled to an immediate trial and disposition of his case, provided the town court is in session or the town judge is reasonably available.
 However, the provisions of this section shall not apply when the alleged offender, by reason of drunkenness or other incapacity, is not in a proper condition or is not able to appear before the court.
-(1974 Code, § 1-506)
+(1998 Code, § 3-205)